zwadhams/AutoVulnDiscovery/Assignment2/README.md

 python3 fuzzer.py
 ```
 ## Results
-We got crashes by varying the length of the message, the length of the value for the CC field in the protocol commands, and the length and format of the date. <br/>
+We got crashes by varying the length of the message, the length of the value for the RCPT TO field in the protocol commands, and the length and format of the date. <br/>

 To generate random length body: <br/>
 Set the randon_body_length global variable to True.
 Make sure the random_cc_address is set to False.
 After an interruption in one of the execution of the servers, you can hit control + c to stop everything.
 To look for a crash message from the sanitizer you can run: